doc-breen/Chess-in-Godot/README.md

 Fully implemented castling, check and checkmate notifications, pawn conversion, with drag and drop behavior for the pieces.

 Feel free to use for whatever purposes you would like.

+While this project is not fully finished and still has some bugs remaining, I will no longer update it.